Fahren1t/Samurai-Game/README.md

    Other than that there is a glossary for Unity: https://docs.unity3d.com/Manual/Glossary.html

-   *Proccess Modeling* (LLM: what does specify dynamic parts of the system, and detailed activities could mean?)
+   *5. Proccess Modeling:* (LLM: what does specify dynamic parts of the system, and detailed activities could mean?)

    In our game project, since we are new to game development, we need to keep every part dynamic so that when we want to add a new feature, it should be easier to do that.
 Since the project is very simple, we can add more ideas to the project.
 Here are some of the dynamic dynamic parts:
    *Player Character: Movement, health, inventory, and interactions.(LLM)